FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 #### User Interface ❌

-- Not under development
+- Not under development at this time

 #### Tests

 ##### Rust ❌

-- Incomplete, needed block manipulation from SDK to finish a couple tests
+- SDK has block manipulation so tests can continue to be written
-- On outdated release of version 0.15
-  - PR for bumping is dependent upon SDK fixing issues
+- Need to bump SDK version once the repo catches up

 ##### Typescript ❌

-- Do not exist
+- Not under development at this time

 #### Documentation ❌